SF Film Festivals

 Apr

-- International Film Festival – Founded in 1957, the San Francisco International Film Festival (SFFILM Festival) is the longest-running film festival in the Americas.
-Refreshingly intimate for a festival of size and scope, the event traditionally combines a range of marquee premieres, international competitions, compelling documentaries, new digital media work, live music performances, and star-studded red-carpet events.
+• International Film Festival – Founded in 1957, the San Francisco International Film Festival (SFFILM Festival) is the longest-running film festival in the Americas.
+Refreshingly intimate for a festival of its size and scope, the event traditionally features a range of marquee premieres, international competitions, compelling documentaries, new digital media works, live music performances, and star-studded red-carpet events.
 Apr 23, 2026

 May

-- CAAMFest – the nation’s largest showcase for new Asian American and Asian films – annually presents approximately 130 works in San Francisco, Berkeley, and Oakland.
+• CAAMFest – the nation’s largest showcase for new Asian American and Asian films – annually presents approximately 130 works in San Francisco, Berkeley, and Oakland.
 Since 1982, the Festival has served as a vital launching point for Asian American independent filmmakers and a key source for new Asian cinema, showcased at venues such as New People Cinema and various theaters.
-TBD
+May 7-10, 2026

 Jun

-- Frameline Film Festival – Frameline’s mission is to change the world through the power of queer cinema.
+• Frameline Film Festival – Frameline’s mission is to change the world through the power of queer cinema.
 As a media arts nonprofit, Frameline’s programs connect filmmakers and audiences in San Francisco and worldwide.
 Founded in 1977, Frameline is the nation’s only nonprofit organization dedicated to funding, exhibiting, distributing, and promoting lesbian, gay, bisexual, and transgender media arts.
-TBD
+Jun 17-27, 2026

 Jul